SINTEF/AutoActive-ActivityPresenter/README.md

 File format for data storage (Archive)
 The following requirements were made for the file format:
->a)	Storing multiple datasets in a single file
+1. Storing multiple datasets in a single file
->b)	Storing metadata necessary to describe the data itself, its origin, and structure of coupled datasets
+2. Storing metadata necessary to describe the data itself, its origin, and structure of coupled datasets
->c)	Compressing data in a binary format suitable for different types of data (tables, video, images, etc.)
+3. Compressing data in a binary format suitable for different types of data (tables, video, images, etc.)

 None of the conventional data storage file formats supported our requirements, hence a custom file format based on the ZIP archive file format was introduced.
 This format has libraries and tools for practically all used platforms and is widely adopted.
 The custom file format has the following properties:
 1. Stores meta-data in JSON-encoded files.
 This format is both easily encoded and decoded in software, as well as somewhat readable for humans.